arewecooked.dev

 At 60fps, that's 3.5 gigabytes per second.
 Or about 28 Gbps.

-Look at the visualization — the pipeline is beautiful.
+The pipeline is beautiful.
 Capture: ~1ms.
 Send: ~1ms.
 Receive: ~1ms.
 Render: ~1ms.
 Total: under 5ms.
 This is what "cable feel" looks like.

 If you have infinite bandwidth, you're done.
 Ship it.